awslabs/harmonix/website/src/pages/workshop.md

 * Timing - about 1 hour.
 * A room that supports the number of attendees - each will log-in to their own account/platform.
-* Optional: Whiteboard to illustrate answers/questions.
+* Optional: Whiteboard to illustrate architecture and facilitate question and answer sessions.

 ## Workshop Offering